Last updated April 23, 2022.

 So that, by far, was the most significant result from this whole ordeal.
 Maybe the crazy reaction I had to the first FMT was all the Plesiomonas shigelloides being killed and leaving my body in a very dramatic fashion.

-It is kind of strange that my fecal calprotectin skyrocketed, while my CRP and Sed rate both went down.
-All are markers for inflammation, so normally they would tend to go up/down in concert.
+It’s interesting to me that my fecal calprotectin increased significantly, while my CRP and sed rate both went down.
+All are markers for inflammation, so I would’ve expected them to go up/down in concert.